Container Recovery

 Cases where Container Recovery will not work

-Container Recovery restarts Containers that exit, so if your app crashes but your Container does not exit, then Container Recovery can't help you.
+Container Recovery restarts Containers that exit, so if an app crashes but the Container does not exit, then Container Recovery can't help.

 Here's an example Procfile demonstrating this issue: